-The HR-V stands out from its rivals starting at the nose, where the stubby HR-V wears a lookalike grille and headlamps akin to those on the current CR-V. Elsewhere, it's a more playful, jazzy shape—the roofline is arched high for head room, the front fenders are quite pronounced, and there's a swell of sheet metal at the shoulder line that extends down the side of the HR-V, past its hidden rear door handles.
+The Honda HR-V stands out from its rivals starting at its nose, where the stubby crossover wears a front fascia akin to that of the current CR-V. Beyond that, the HR-V wears playful, jazzy shape with a roofline arched for increased head room, pronounced front fenders, and bulging sheet metal that extends from its rear down its side, beneath its hidden rear door handles.

 All HR-Vs ride on attractive 17-inch alloy wheels, albeit with relatively low profile tires.

 Inside, the HR-V is simply nicer than its Honda Fit sibling, thanks to additional sound deadening, higher-quality materials, and closer attention paid to finer details.
 Honda's infamous dual-screen infotainment system won't be found here—and we're just fine with that.